April 22, 2022

 The Writing-Steve Englehart wrote this, and the writing isn't that bad.
 The characters feel in character and he also touches on his personal belief in things such as politics and even philosophy.
 He was hoping to expand on these things even more in "The New Gaurdians" but the story of DC getting cold feet on that is a subject for another day.
 He was quite a writer with incredible runs on Detective Comics, Green Lantern and JLA to name a few.

 Issue #8 is basically just formally introducing The Chosen with our heroes basically just standing around and watching.
 Actually that's another problem with the story, lots of time with our heroes just hanging around.
-The group gets their powers and they are all ready to proceed with thier mission, which no one understands.
+Yeah I send it’s nice to get character moments but some of them just literally hang around waiting for something to do: The chosen get their powers and they are all ready to proceed with their mission, which no one understands.
 The final team consists of:

 Betty Clawman - A Disembodied force